Principal Learning Consultant

 • Master's degree in Education, Psychology, or Business

-• Experience as an athletic coach, camp director, or youth program leader where you directly motivated children to achieve quantifiable objectives
+• Experience as an athletic coach, camp director, or youth program leader where you directly motivated children to achieve quantifiable goals

-• History of coaching adults in roles where performance was monitored and evaluated
+• History of coaching adults in positions where performance was measured and evaluated

-• Confidence performing before large groups of children.
-The type of presence that commands attention from a room full of 8-year-olds.
+• Ability to engage large groups of children effectively.
+The type of presence that commands attention in a room of 8-year-olds.

 Meet a successful candidate